mcranter/Magic-Match/README.md

 ### Further Testing

 -   The game was tested on Chrome, Safari and Firefox browsers (Mac OS)
--   The website was viewed and tested on a variety of devices, mobile and desktop (Samsung/iPhone SE & others via Chrome's Developer Tools).
+-   The website was viewed and tested on a variety of devices, mobile and desktop (Samsung J3/iPhone SE & others via Chrome's Developer Tools).
 -   Friends and family members were asked to play the game and point out any bugs and/or user experience issues.
+-   Peers at Code Institute (devices included: iPhone 11 Pro) tested, and their findings (shared with me on Slack) are visible [here](https://monosnap.com/file/3LJAkPq6OlAW9toRK87woo5blSs7tZ).

+-   Resolved: Issue with cards not flipping in Safari - fixed as per [this](https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp) W3 documentation.
+-   Resolved: Console error displaying 'Uncaught TypeError: ".card".removeClass is not a function' resovled with the help of [this](https://stackoverflow.com/questions/41495836/uncaught-typeerror-element-removeclass-is-not-a-function-in-jquery) Stack Overflow post.
+-   Resovled: 'GET https://github.io/favicon.ico 404' console display.
+Resolved with the help of [this](https://stackoverflow.com/questions/35037482/favicon-with-github-pages) Stack Overflow post.
+A favicon (a wand) was added to solve this.

 ### Known Bugs

--   Resolved: Issue with cards not flipping in Safari - fixed as per [this](https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp) W3 documentation.
 -   Ongoing: Issue with font sizing on Game Options page on both iPhone 5 and Galaxy Fold devices in Chrome's Developer Tools, unresolved by media queries.
 -   Occassional issue with victory modal not popping on Medium Level.

 ## Deployment